-The analysis conducted on the First year Provisional - and Second year Final samples, will be the same as for Provisional and Final release, mentioned under point 5 on page 7.
+The analysis conducted on the First year Provisional - and Second year Final samples, will be the same as for Provisional and Final release, mentioned under point 5.

 If doubt or concerns exist with regards to any of the quality aspects of a line, a third year's data can be requested by the Committee.